greg-raven/Impeachment-Chronicles/_posts/2016-10-31-computer-scientists-have-apparently-uncovered-a-covert-server-linking-the-trump-organization-to-a-russian-based-bank.md

 - Jake Sullivan
 ---

-> Computer scientists have apparently uncovered a covert server linking the Trump Organization to a Russian-based bank.
+Computer scientists have apparently uncovered a covert server linking the Trump Organization to a Russian-based bank.
->
-> <cite>Hillary Clinton, via Twitter</cite>

 ---